CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Formal Definition of CSTS

 Several classes of learning objects arise naturally in CSTS.

 \paragraph{1) Entity-state objects.} An \emph{entity-state object} represents the temporally indexed behavioral state of a single canonical entity over a bounded interval.
-For example, a host-state object may summarize a host's authentication neighborhood, process activity, file access diversity, and network role over the previous 24 hours.
+A host-state object may summarize authentication neighborhood, process activity, file-access diversity, and network role over a fixed window.
 A user-state object may summarize login cadence, peer-host diversity, privilege spread, and role deviation relative to historical baselines.
-Entity-state objects are especially natural for identity-centric tasks such as lateral movement detection, insider threat modeling, and behavioral risk scoring.
+These objects are natural for identity-centric analytics such as lateral movement detection, insider-threat modeling, and behavioral risk scoring.

 \paragraph{2) Interaction-state objects.} An \emph{interaction-state object} represents a focal typed interaction together with its source-target context.
-For example, a focal \texttt{CONNECTS\_TO} edge between a process or host and an external destination may be enriched with the source entity's prior state, the destination neighborhood, recent authentication activity, associated credentials, and bounded graph statistics over an interval $T_o$.
-This object class is particularly useful for flow-centric anomaly detection, zero-day threat detection, and edge-level scoring tasks, especially in settings where graph-aware context improves cross-topology transfer \cite{zdt_flow}.
+For example, a focal \texttt{CONNECTS\_TO} edge between a process or host and an external destination may be enriched with prior state, destination neighborhood, recent authentication activity, associated credentials, and bounded graph statistics over interval $T_o$.
+This object class is useful for flow-centric anomaly detection, zero-day detection, and edge-level scoring tasks.

 \paragraph{3) Subgraph-state objects.} A \emph{subgraph-state object} represents a bounded typed neighborhood around a focal entity or interaction, typically at one-hop or two-hop depth, together with explicit temporal support.
 Such objects preserve local relational structure without requiring the full enterprise graph to be processed at once.
-They are appropriate for graph neural networks, neighborhood aggregation methods, motif-sensitive detectors, and hybrid tabular-graph encoders.
-In CSTS terms, they expose local relational geometry under the substrate's typing and provenance constraints, aligning with graph-aware zero-day detection and more recent graph-contrastive intrusion detection formulations \cite{zdt_flow,wu2024egconmix}.
+They are appropriate for graph neural networks, neighborhood aggregation methods, motif-sensitive detectors, and hybrid graph-tabular encoders.